-A. This section provides requirements for all land use activities, including single family residences, which materially change the location, elevation, size, capacity, or hydraulic characteristics of the existing effective one percent (100 year) Special flood Flood plainHazard Area (SFHA), also commonly referred to as the 100-year floodplain,- as identified by the Federal Emergency Management Agency (FEMA) and flood prone areas determined by County watershed management plans as made viewable on the County Geographic Information System (GIS) mapping portal.
-The following floodplain or flood prone areas may be determined by the County Engineer or their designee to be of insignificant impact and waived of the requirements of this section:
+A. This section provides requirements for all land use activities, including single family residences, which materially change the location, elevation, size, capacity, or hydraulic characteristics of the existing effective one percent (100-year)-Special flood-Flood plainHazard Area (SFHA), also commonly referred to as the 100-year floodplain,-as identified by the Federal Emergency Management Agency (FEMA) and flood prone areas determined by County watershed management plans as made viewable on the County Geographic Information System (GIS) mapping portal.
+Some flood prone areas may be determined to be of insignificant impact at the discretion of the County Engineer or their designee.